EasyEesteren/Python-Scraper/README.md

 # Python-Scraper
 A python scraper for searching the frequency with which certain terms appear on webpages.
+Employees the requests and csv modules.

 This scraper requires the user to provide the URL of the desired webpage and the term/ terms which they wish to know the frequency of.
 The scraper first prompts the user to input the URL, it then